Non arithmetic affine invariant orbifolds in Hodd(2, 2) and H(3, 1): Framework

+\begin{dfn} An affine invariant orbifold is a properly immersed closed and connected sub-orbifold which, away from self-intersection points, is cut out by linear equations in period coordinates. \end{dfn}

-\textit{Remark.} In the previous definition, immersion refers to an immersion of orbifold, See \cite{caramello2019introduction} for relevant definitions.
-Most of the time, we identify $\M$ with its image in $\moduli$.
+\textit{Remark.} In the previous definition, immersion refers to an immersion of orbifold, see \cite{caramello2019introduction} for relevant definitions.
+Most of the time, we identify an affine invariant orbifold $\M$ with its image in $\moduli$.

-Affine invariant orbifolds are invariant under the action of $\GL$ and Eskin, Mirzakhani and Mohammadi proved in a celebrated result that the converse is true.
-More details can be found in \cite{eskin2015isolation}.
-An important numerical invariant associated to these loci is the rank, defined as follows: define $\rho : H^1(S,\Sigma,\mathbb{C}) \to H^1(S,\mathbb{C})$ to be the canonical restriction map, and for any $V$ as in \eqref{localmodel} of Avila, Eskin and Möller proved in \cite{avila2017symplectic} that $\rho(V)$ is a symplectic subspace of $H_1(S)$.
+Affine invariant orbifolds are invariant under the action of $\GL$ and Eskin, Mirzakhani and Mohammadi proved that any $\GL$-orbit closure is itself an affine invariant orbifold.
+See \cite{eskin2015isolation}.
+An important numerical invariant associated to these loci is the rank, defined as follows: define $\rho : H^1(S,\Sigma,\mathbb{C}) \to H^1(S,\mathbb{C})$ to be the canonical restriction map.
+By definition, the tangent space at a point $q \in \M$ is identified to a linear subspace $V \subset H^1(S,\Sigma,\mathbb{C})$.
+Avila, Eskin and Möller proved in \cite{avila2017symplectic} that $\rho(V)$ is a symplectic subspace of $H^1(S,\mathbb{C})$.
 The rank of $\M$, denoted $rk(\M)$, is then defined as half the dimension of this space.
 Notice that this dimension is constant by connectedness.
 More details can be found in \cite{wright2015cylinder}.
-The following definition will be important for the remainder of this text :
+The following definition, also due to Wright, will be important for the remainder of this text :